• Shop

 Museum of African American Art

-The Palmer Hayden Collection is part of the permanent collection at MAAA, giving the public insight into the life and work of one of the leading artists of the Harlem Renaissance.
+The Palmer C. Hayden Collection at MAAA is a central part of the museum's permanent collection, giving insight into the life and work of one of the leading artists of the Harlem Renaissance.